 It’s therefore no surprise that travelers to the Azores can rest assured that the local fare is in fact very, very local.
 From pineapple greenhouses and organic tea plantations to endless green fields of happily grazing dairy cows, the main island of São Miguel is a farmer’s paradise.
 Read on for a glimpse of just what makes food in the Azores so special.

-On São Miguel, the dairy cows runs the show (and oftentimes control the traffic).
+On São Miguel, the dairy cows run the show (and often times control the traffic).
 The dairy industry in the Azores is huge.
 In fact, the main island is home to more cows than people.
 It’s not all about quantity on the “green island,” though.
-The quality of the Azores’ dairy products can’t be beat.
+The quality of the Azores’ dairy products can’t be beaten.
 It’s actually forbidden for dairy cows on the islands to live in barns or eat anything other than their natural diet of grass.
 The milk is hormone free, antibiotic free, and just about as fresh as it gets.

 It might seem strange that this tropical fruit makes the top of the must-try list of food in the Azores.
 After all, the Azores aren’t tropical islands.
 But that’s exactly what makes the pineapples there so unique.
 In the Azores, pineapples are cultivated in greenhouses where it takes two years to grow one of these pineapples from seed to fruit.
 Farmers fill the greenhouses with smoke to make the plants flower and sell the small but very sweet fruits produced in this process all over the islands.